cotdp/lora-image-cropper/README.md

 ## Usage

-To use Image Cropper, follow these steps:
+To use Lora Image Cropper, follow these steps:

 1. Click the "Load Image" button to load an image.
-2. Use the mouse to draw a rectangle over the area of the image you want to crop.
+2. Use the mouse to rezie a rectangle over the area of the image you want to crop.
-3. Click the "Crop Image" button to crop the image.
-4. Use the "Save Cropped Image" button to save the cropped image to a file.
+3. Use the "Save Cropped Image" button to save the cropped image to a file.

 You can also select the size of the cropped image using the "Image Size" dropdown menu.

 ## Contributing

-If you would like to contribute to Image Cropper, please follow these steps:
+If you would like to contribute to Lora Image Cropper, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.